syounlee/randomSelection/README.md

 # Selection of Winners in a Raffle
-We select a specific number of winner in a raffle, where the likelihood of winning is different for each participant.
+We select a specific number of winners in a raffle, where the likelihood of winning is different for each participant.

 ## Selection Process
 For each round, i.e., for each time selecting one winner, we do the following: